misiektoja/instagram_monitor/docs/installation.md

 You can also download [docker-compose.yml](https://github.com/misiektoja/instagram_monitor/blob/main/docker-compose.yml) in a browser or use the file from a cloned repository.

-On Linux, the container does not automatically know which host user should own new files.
+On a native Linux container engine, the container does not automatically know which host user should own new files.
 Export your numeric user ID and group ID so configuration, logs and downloads created by the container belong to your account instead of `root`:

 ```sh
 export INSTAGRAM_MONITOR_UID="$(id -u)"